 1. Explore inside Scotland’s top attractions

 Some of the Scotland’s most renowned cultural landmarks are offering online visitors virtual access to their spectacular spaces and treasures.
-Check out the Google Arts and Culture app which enable users to take 360° tours of select area of the National Museum of Scotland, the National Library of Scotland, the Palace of Holyroodhouse, the esplanade of Edinburgh Castle and check out Roslin Chapel’s amazing virtual tour.
+Check out the Google Arts and Culture app which enable users to take 360° tours of select area of the National Museum of Scotland, the National Library of Scotland, the Palace of Holyroodhouse, the esplanade of Edinburgh Castle and check out Rosslyn Chapel’s amazing virtual tour.
+Take a virtual tour of Mackintosh House, the Glasgow home of Scottish architect, Charles Rennie Mackintosh.

 Get a taste of what it’s like to be a tourist in Scotland with the fantastic Augmented Reality (AR) app – Portal AR.